What is the question before the voters?

 Where do I vote?

 Vote at the same precinct where you vote in general elections.
 Polls will be open from 7:00 a.m.-8:00 p.m.
 If you are unable to vote in person, absentee ballot applications are available through your township, city, or county clerk offices.
-Please click here for more information.
+Check where you are registered to vote - Michigan Voter Information Center.

 How can I stay up-to-date about the bond proposal?